freedomofpress/pressfreedomtracker.us/STATISTICS.rst

 Relation filters
 ++++++++++++++++

 Relation filters represent a database connection to another data model.
 Params should use the id of the related object to refer to it.

 .. code:: jinja

     {% num_incidents state=1 %}

+You can get an object's id by opening it for editing in the admin and looking at the URL bar.

 - state